-Radio interviews are usually a staple of non-fiction book marketing and ebook marketing campaigns.
-In terms of quantity, interviews are generally the “easiest” to get, and they can almost always be conveniently completed over the phone.
+Radio interviews are a staple of non-fiction book marketing and ebook marketing campaigns.

-An author publicist will typically try to establish a baseline of radio interviews to run throughout a campaign while pursuing other media opportunities.
+An author publicist will typically try to establish a baseline of radio interviews to run throughout a book publicity campaign while pursuing other media opportunities.

 Here are 10 tips to help you make the absolute most from radio interviews:

-- Listen to your own voice!
+- Listen to your voice.
 Record yourself answering questions, and listen to how you sound.
 Does your voice trail off at the end of sentences?
 Do you hear some mumbling?
-Is your voice clear and powerful?
-Practice the areas you feel you’re weakest in.
+Is your voice clear and convincing?
+Practice the areas you feel there is room for improvement.

-- Avoid the “ums” and “likes.”
+- Avoid the “umms” and “likes.”
 All of us have filler words or sounds we use when we talk.
-Listen to a recording of yourself again, and listen for the “likes” and “pause sounds” you make, and then answer sample questions again and eliminate these – you’ll sound much better.
+Listen to a recording of yourself again, and listen for the “likes” and “pause sounds” you make.
+Then answer sample questions again and eliminate these – you’ll sound much better.
 Also, most of us have words we overuse when we speak.
 Be aware of yours.
 Examples include “obviously,” “of course,” “you know what I mean?” and “excellent.”

 - Stand during the interview.
 Your voice will typically be stronger and clearer.

 - Dress professionally.
-This sounds weird since you can’t be seen, but when we are dressed professionally we tend to speak more professionally.
+It may sound surprising because you won’t be seen, but when we are dressed professionally, we tend to speak more professionally.

-- Practice the soft sell approach.
-No host wants a guest who says “as I say in my book,” every other sentence.
-It makes for a bad interview and will turn off the host and audience.
+- Practice the soft-sell approach.
 Wait for natural times to mention your book; don’t force it.
+Hosts want engaging and informative guests who aren’t always saying, “as I say in my book.”
 Sometimes the host won’t mention your book until the end of the interview, and that’s fine.

-- Make your answers short but complete.
-The worst kind of answer to give in a radio interview is just a “yes” or “no.” Dead air time will always follow such a response.
-It’s OK to answer yes or no, but then elaborate with a sentence or two.
+- Keep your answers short and complete.
+It’s okay to answer yes or no, but then elaborate with a sentence or two.
+Be aware of being concise and avoid rambling.
+Also, the worst kind of answer to give in an author radio interview is only a “yes” or “no.” Dead air time will always follow such a response.

 - Never let them see you sweat.
 Depending on the topic of the interview, you might get tough questions from the host or callers.
-A caller might say you’re wrong about something, or the host may try to lure you into a combative interview.
+A caller might challenge something you say, or the host may try to lure you into a combative interview.
 Go with the flow, and never lose your cool.
-Acknowledge different opinions and stay calm and friendly.
+Acknowledge different opinions and remain calm and friendly.

 - Get listeners involved.
 You’re not just talking to the host; you’re talking to thousands and maybe hundreds of thousands of people.
 Ask the listeners to do something during the interview; challenge them; offer free books to callers who answer questions right.

-- Don’t forget water.
-In an interview, you talk much more, and in a shorter amount of time, than you usually do, which means your mouth will likely get dry.
+- Don’t forget to drink water.
+In an interview, you talk much more and in a shorter amount of time than you usually do, which means your mouth will likely get dry.
 Have a nice, cold glass of water ready.

 - Always thank the host and producer.
 Say, “thank you so much for having me on” at the end of the interview, and then afterward, send a personal note to the host and producer.
-Nice little gestures mean a lot.
+Polite gestures mean a lot.